LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Additional Analysis

 \subsection{Load Balancing Loss and Router Z-loss Experiment}

-Figure~\ref{fig:load_balancing_curve} and Figure~\ref{fig:load_balancing_dis} illustrate the effect of the load balancing loss on both training dynamics and expert assignment in Mixture-of-Experts models.The results demonstrate that incorporating load balancing loss contributes to more stable training and improved overall performance.
+Figure~\ref{fig:load_balancing_curve} and Figure~\ref{fig:load_balancing_dis} illustrate the effect of the load balancing loss on both training dynamics and expert assignment in Mixture-of-Experts models.
+The results demonstrate that incorporating load balancing loss contributes to more stable training and improved overall performance.
 Specifically, Figure~\ref{fig:load_balancing_dis} highlights how the load balancing loss promotes a more uniform distribution of tokens across experts, mitigating the risk of expert under-utilization.

 Beyond load balancing, \citep{zoph2022st} introduced the router z-loss as an additional regularization strategy to further stabilize MoE training.
-To assess the practical impact of these auxiliary losses, we report in Table~\ref{tab:aux_loss_result} a comparison of model performance under different loss configurations.
-Our results indicate that applying the router z-loss does not yield a performance improvement; in fact, it slightly degrades accuracy relative to using only the load balancing loss.
-Therefore, we opt not to include the router z-loss in our final experimental setup.
+To assess the practical impact of these auxiliary losses, we report in Table~\ref{tab:aux_loss_result} a comparison of model performance under different loss configurations for language-model pretraining.
+Our results indicate that applying the router z-loss does not yield a performance improvement in this setting; in fact, it slightly degrades accuracy relative to using only the load balancing loss.
+Therefore, we opt not to include the router z-loss in our final language-model experimental setup.